-When, as in these cases, standardizing authorities omit or refuse to set standards in quantitative terms, the budgeting and appropriating authorities, who cannot avoid quantitative bases for their decisions, are compelled to adopt measures which, though perhaps having the virtue of simplicity, may be essentially irrelevant.
+When, as in these cases, standardizing authorities omit or refuse to set standards in quantitative terms, the budgeting and appropriating authorities, who cannot avoid quantitative bases for their decisions, are compelled to adopt measures which, though perhaps having the virtue of simplicity, may be essentially irrelevant.9

-It is not surprising, in consequence, that the Standards for College Libraries adopted in 1959 by the Association of College and Research Libraries of the American Library Association, while properly placing primary emphasis upon quality and the means for achieving it, should also include sufficient numerical criteria to meet to a degree the need for quantitative standards,
+It is not surprising, in consequence, that the Standards for College Libraries adopted in 1959 by the Association of College and Research Libraries of the American Library Association, while properly placing primary emphasis upon quality and the means for achieving it, should also include sufficient numerical criteria to meet to a degree the need for quantitative standards.

 Specifically, these Standards provide that fifty thousand "carefully chosen" volumes may serve as the minimum for the library of a college of up to six hundred students (full-time equivalent); that "steady growth" is essential but may slacken when the collection reaches approximately three hundred thousand volumes; and that for each two hundred students above the initial six hundred there should be an additional ten thousand volumes.
-It is emphasized that these are minimal figures.
+It is emphasized that these are minimal figures.10

 The Standards for Junior College Libraries, likewise promulgated by the Association of College and Research Libraries, are similarly insistent upon quality, but similarly offer some quantitative assistance.
 They require that an institution of up to one thousand students (full-time equivalent) should have a minimum of twenty thousand volumes exclusive of duplicates and textbooks and suggest that this figure should be increased by five thousand for each additional five hundred students beyond one thousand.
-Again, it is emphasized that these are minimal figures.

-In neither case, however, are the suggested quantitative criteria convincing in the sense that they rest on demonstrations of actual numbers of books required for specific educational purposes.
+Again, it is emphasized that these are minimal figures.11 the sense that they rest on demonstrations of actual numbers of books required for specific educational purposes.
 Instead, the suggested figures admittedly reflect the accidentals of college library statistics (without indication of how this reflection is effected) or agreement among librarians consulted.
 The requirements for additional books are based in one case upon an apparent "correlation between the growth of the student body and the growth of the collection," and in the other simply upon "consultation with many junior college librarians."
-Finally, the Standards for College Libraries are by definition inapplicable to institutions stressing advanced research or granting degrees beyond the Master's, while the Standards for Junior College
+Finally, the Standards for College Libraries are by definition inapplicable to institutions stressing advanced research or granting degrees beyond the Master's, while the Standards for Junior College Libraries, although recognizing that institutions with a multiplicity of programs may need minimal collections of two or three times the basic figure of twenty thousand volumes, do not state at what point this requirement takes effect.